 41. Cavy Pet: This class is designated for the pet cavy that cannot be entered under Breed Type because it does not meet the breed standard.
 This includes neutered or altered cavies.
 Only one entry per exhibitor per class.

-(NOT an accepted class for State 4-H Fair qualification.)
+NOTE: This is NOT an accepted class for State 4-H Fair qualification.